 The Student Training and Employment Program (STEP) offers wage subsidies to hire post-secondary students for summer jobs.
 The subsidy is $7.20 per hour for 450 to 600 hours of employment.

-These wages are set by the Public Service Commission and based on the Treasury Board of Canada's pay scale for post-secondary students.
+These wages are based on the Treasury Board of Canada's pay scale for post-secondary students.
 If you are not a Government of Yukon employer, you may pay higher than these STEP wages.

 You can apply for funding if you are a: